amankhullar/DeepKnowledgeTracing/README.md

 # Deep Knowledge Tracing

-This is my PyTorch implementation of the paper, Deep Knowledge Tracing by Chris Pieth et al.
+This is my PyTorch implementation of the paper, [Deep Knowledge Tracing](http://stanford.edu/~cpiech/bio/papers/deepKnowledgeTracing.pdf) by Chris Pieth et al. The official code for the paper in Lua is available [here](https://github.com/chrispiech/DeepKnowledgeTracing)

 ### Knowledge Tracing